15 Top Reasons to Visit Iceland

 8. Explore Icelandic Highlands in a 4x4

 Covering most of Iceland's interior, the Highlands are home to many of Iceland's most astonishing natural wonders.
-Generally referred to as "the heart of Iceland," the Highlands are untouched by civilization and accessible only in summer months.
+Generally referred to as "the heart of Iceland," the Highlands are untouched by civilization and accessible only in the summer months.

 Here, you can travel for hours without seeing any signs of human civilization other than the rugged mountain road you’re driving.
 From volcanic landscapes to glacial rivers and stunning hiking trails, prepare to meet nature one-on-one.
 There are no light posts, shops, crowds, or noise—just serenity and untamed beauty.